MathyouMB/Shoptography/README.md

 <img src="/assets/documentation/docker_logo.png" width="200px">

-If you would like to run this app using docker, you will need to verify that the database host name, username, and password in `config/database.yml` match the information found in `docker-compose.yml` and that the host of the `redis_store` in `config/environments/development.rb` is titled 'redis'.
+If you would like to run this app using docker, you will need to verify that the database host name, username, and password in `config/database.yml` match the information found in `docker-compose.yml` 'db' container and that the `redis_store` information in `config/environments/development.rb` matches the information in the 'redis' container.

 The host name in `config/database.yml` should match the name of the postgres container ('db') and the host name of the redis_store should match the name of the redis container ('redis').